oklabflensburg/open-biotope-map/README.md

 ## Data Source

-The biotope mapping data is provided by the **Landesamt für Umwelt** (State Office for Environment) and can be downloaded from the Open Data Portal of Schleswig-Holstein.
+The biotope mapping data is provided by the [Landesamt für Umwelt](https://www.schleswig-holstein.de/DE/landesregierung/ministerien-behoerden/LFU) (LfU) and can be downloaded from the [Open Data Portal](https://opendata.schleswig-holstein.de/dataset/biotopkartierung-sh4-flachen-gesamt) of Schleswig-Holstein.
 The map was developed by volunteer members of the OK Lab Flensburg.

 ---